Best foods to stockpile.

 Can Openers

 Be sure to keep a stock of different types of can openers in a basket near your canned food stockpile.
 Having a variety of can openers is essential for each of your family members.
-The market offers different can openers for seniors and young kids.
+The market offers different can openers for older people and young kids.

 If you do have battery-operated can openers in your basket, be sure to keep the required batteries in stock nearby as well.